 Gift Annuity

-The basic structure of this annuity is that the donor makes a lump sum gift to the charity, with the gift being used to purchase an annuity.
+Another popular option is a charitable gift annuity.
+The basic structure of such an annuity is that the donor makes a lump sum gift to the charity, with the gift being used to purchase an annuity.
 The annuity would pay the donor a fixed percentage of the gift each year during their lifetime, with the remaining value of the annuity paid to the charity after the donor’s death.
 This offers a way for the donor to give away cash or assets while still receiving an income stream.

 Gifting Assets

-The gift can also be left in a trust, giving a family member or a corporate trustee control over the trust.
+Yet another alternative is that the gift is left in a trust, giving a family member or a corporate trustee control over the trust.
 The terms of the trust would then direct how and when the assets of the trust are to be distributed to the charity or how the assets are used for charitable purposes.

 Family Foundations